Skip to main content

 Checklist for Accepted Students

-Now that you've been accepted by Marian University, start thinking about your college journey and make plans for all the AMAZING things you’ll do as a new student.
+Now that you have been admitted to Marian University, it is time to start thinking about your college journey and planning for all the amazing things you'll do as a new student.

-To get started, here's some important information about your next steps to enroll at Marian University
+To get started, here's some vital information about your next steps to enroll at Marian University

 1. Accept your offer of admission.

-• To officially reserve your place at Marian University, pay your nonrefundable $100 enrollment deposit (applied toward your first semester fees).
+• To officially reserve your place at Marian University, pay your nonrefundable $100 enrollment deposit (which will be applied toward your first semester fees).

 • You can pay your deposit online or send a check directly to the Office of Undergraduate Admission.